Aloalo/Trayc/Tester/README.txt

-Tester for the Trayc library.
+Tester for the Trayc library by Jure Ratkovic.

 Controls:
    -W/A/S/D/Q/E + mouse: move camera